Blown To Bits

 Friday, November 6th, 2009 by Harry Lewis

-The first book printed on this press was a copy of the first book printed in North America -- the 1640 hymnal, The Bay Psalm Book, Wyoming WY Wyo..
-In a wonderful loop of history, it had been printed in Cambridge, only steps from where the Harvard Book Store printed the copy 369 years later.
-Order propecia online cheap, Paige is fascinating to watch.
-Even more than its (her?) marvelous automation, it is simply energizing to witness the bits, coming from heaven knows where, becoming atoms in front of your eyes, Tennessee TN Tenn..
-The imagination runs wild, propecia cost.
-Maybe, if I ever move, I'll just throw all my books out and have new copies printed of anything I discover I actually want.
-Propecia in aldershot, I can't find half the books I own anyway.
-If you don't like that fantasy, come up with a better one of your own.
+Paige is fascinating to watch.
+Even more than its (her?) marvelous automation, it is simply energizing to witness the bits, coming from heaven knows where, becoming atoms in front of your eyes.
+The imagination runs wild.
+Maybe, if I ever move, I’ll just throw all my books out and have new copies printed of anything I discover I actually want.
+I can’t find half the books I own anyway.
+If you don’t like that fantasy, come up with a better one of your own.

 Bonus for those of you able to drop in: the trimmed edges are there for the taking.
 They are bound booklets of blank pages, an inch or so tall and six or eight inches wide.
 Kids can create their own books by writing or drawing on the pages.
-How neat is that.
+How neat is that?

 Friday, October 23rd, 2009 by Harry Lewis

-Today's complainant is the U.S, buy prozac cheap.
-New Jersey NJ N.J., Chamber of Commerce.
+Today’s complainant is the U.S. Chamber of Commerce.
 On Monday a group of prankster environmental activists managed to stage a fake press conference, right in the Press Cub in Washington DC.
-A few members of the actual press were joined¬†for effect¬†by some hoax journalists, kjøpe prozac online.
-The hoax Chamber of Commerce announced that it had decided that climate change was, after all, Köpa prozac online, a problem that could not be solved by cap and trade legislation and a carbon tax was the way to go--a position opposite to that espoused by the real Chamber of Commerce--which broke into the meeting, causing some shouting and mayhem.
-Buy prozac cheap, Having regained its composure, the Chamber of Commerce now moves against the fakers, known as the Yes Men.
-The Chamber wants the Yes Men's web site shut down for copyright violation---it is, to be sure, prozac canada, a pretty good look-alike of the real site.
-But that is what parody is---it's a fake for humorous or critical purposes.
-Buy brand prozac without prescription, Parody is legally protected.
+A few members of the actual press were joined¬†for effect¬†by some hoax journalists.
+The hoax Chamber of Commerce announced that it had decided that climate change was, after all, a problem that could not be solved by cap and trade legislation and a carbon tax was the way to go–a position opposite to that espoused by the real Chamber of Commerce–which broke into the meeting, causing some shouting and mayhem.

 Unfortunately, the takedown provision of the DMCA protects the ISP from liability only if it pulls the allegedly infringing material while the parties sort out their dispute.
-The Yes Men have the same gripe that John McCain had when a TV network demanded that YouTube pull an ad because it contained a short clip of an evening news anchor, buy prozac cheap.
-The anchor was complaining that the press were mean to Hillary Clinton; McCain wanted in a sarcastic way to make the same point about the press treatment of Sarah Palin, order prozac no rx.
+The Yes Men have the same gripe that John McCain had when a TV network demanded that YouTube pull an ad because it contained a short clip of an evening news anchor.
+The anchor was complaining that the press were mean to Hillary Clinton; McCain wanted in a sarcastic way to make the same point about the press treatment of Sarah Palin.
 Perfectly reasonable, but YouTube took the video down to protect itself.
-Prozac pedido en línea, In this case, the fake web site quickly got reducplicated--mirrored--in a way that made the censorship effort moot.
-And the Electronic Frontier Foundation is stepping in to help.
-But that is just in this case, buy prozac pills.
-Minor players, whom the Chamber of Commerce is actually supposed to help, might not have the same opportunities.

 Saturday, October 10th, 2009 by Harry Lewis

-I am just back from D is for Digitize Cialis alternative, , James Grimmelmann's conference on the Google Books Settlement at the New York Law School, where he teaches.
+I am just back from D is for Digitize, James Grimmelmann’s conference on the Google Books Settlement at the New York Law School, where he teaches.
 It was an excellent meeting, about which I will report more in a followup post.
 But there was one clear star in the day-and-a-half of panels, each with four or five speakers.
-The prize goes to Daniel Reetz of DIYBookScanner.org -- that is, Cialis en ligne afin, Do It Yourself Book Scanner.
-Reetz, a book freak and mechanical genius, figured out how to make a book scanner out of stuff you can find in dumpsters, or buy cheaply, including off-the-shelf, cheap digital camers, comprar cialis de descuento.
-He has put the instructions online so we can all build our own, cialis alternative.
-It's amazing to see -- Reetz demonstrated it, and then in just a few minutes folded it up and put it into a bag small enough to take on an airplane.
-It works fast -- and it's really well designed.
+The prize goes to Daniel Reetz of DIYBookScanner.org — that is, Do It Yourself Book Scanner.
+Reetz, a book freak and mechanical genius, figured out how to make a book scanner out of stuff you can find in dumpsters, or buy cheaply, including off-the-shelf, cheap digital camers.
+He has put the instructions online so we can all build our own.
+It’s amazing to see — Reetz demonstrated it, and then in just a few minutes folded it up and put it into a bag small enough to take on an airplane.
+It works fast — and it’s really well designed.
 The slowest part is turning the pages, which you do by hand.
-Wisconsin WI Wis., This is the equivalent for books of the tape recorder for music and the VCR for movies.
-Cialis alternative, We can all digitize our own books and throw them away now.

 Or make them publicly available.
-I said "can," not "may" or "should."
+I said “can,” not “may” or “should.”
 But the existence of the device has the potential to raise lots of the same kinds of questions those other duplicating technologies raised.
-It empowers individuals, and enough empowered individuals could produce a Wikipedian digital library, collectively assembled, buy cialis delivery, imperfect and incomplete, but growing and expanding.
+It empowers individuals, and enough empowered individuals could produce a Wikipedian digital library, collectively assembled, imperfect and incomplete, but growing and expanding.

-While everyone else at the conference was ruminating about whether Google had a library monopoly or whether Amazon or Microsoft might imaginably be able to compete, along comes this dude with his Rube Goldberg contraption and says, hey, Buy cialis online, let's all just start doing it, and we'll catch up eventually.
+While everyone else at the conference was ruminating about whether Google had a library monopoly or whether Amazon or Microsoft might imaginably be able to compete, along comes this dude with his Rube Goldberg contraption and says, hey, let’s all just start doing it, and we’ll catch up eventually.

 Added October 11: I've received two interesting pointers since posting the above.
 First, an account of how Google's scanner works; and second, a pointer to Snapster, commercial software for using your digital camera as a cocument scanner.
 The point is that there are a lot of things that are possible in this space, in mechanical design, image analysis, and coding, and it's going to be interesting to see if Reetz can build a open community around his scanner, contributing both engineering and content.